Non-epileptic seizures and functional (dissociative) seizures

 How you feel about your diagnosis

-Being diagnosed with dissociative seizures can also feel quite scary or upsetting because of the stigma around how psychiatric conditions are sometimes viewed.
+Being diagnosed with functional seizures can feel quite scary or upsetting because of the stigma around how psychiatric conditions are sometimes viewed.
 Understanding that dissociative seizures can be your body’s natural way of reacting to stressful situations might be helpful.

 There is no ‘right’ way to feel about your diagnosis, but being able to accept it can be part of helping to improve your seizure control.